 You'll also need 3 whipped egg whites and 5 cups confectioner's sugar for the Royal icing that's needed.

-Here are some easy-to-do ideas you can use for decorating your gingerbread house to make it look extra special.
+Here are some easy-to-do ideas you can use for decorating your gingerbread house to make it look extra special for Christmas.

 Carefully cut window openings in the gingerbread walls, and through an open back window, insert a small string of clear LED Christmas lights into the house to light up its inside.

-When the lights are plugged in, they'll give a soft glow to the gingerbread and reveal a sparkly light through the windows.
+When the lights are plugged in (or battery operated), they'll give a soft glow to the gingerbread and reveal a sparkly light through the candy glass windows.

 Here's an old fashioned candy glass recipe to make clear, glass-like windows for your gingerbread house: